 Welcome back, Big Lad!
 Heavyweight boxing finally returns to life

-Anthony Joshua looked like Anthony Joshua when he got in the ring two hours after midnight in Riyadh on Saturday night.
+Anthony Joshua looked like Anthony Joshua when he got in the ring two hours after midnight in Riyadh on Saturday.

 Joshua was scheduled for 12 rounds in the main event as part of the Day of Reckoning, against Sweden’s Otto Wallin.
 There were seven other fights packed with blood, shocks and nine knockdowns.
 Ten of the world’s top 20 heavyweights were on the remarkable bill.